 “It’s about using the same type of techniques to solve a problem,” she explains.
 “We’re here to solve problems, and you have to want to be a part of that.
 The challenges we face and the software we use are evolving at a phenomenal rate, so it’s important to be a lifelong learner and enjoy problem-solving.”

 Mathcounts: Helping Students Build Confidence

-Former Mathcounts participant turned board member, Cindy Spencer, PE, Civil Engineer, utilizes the program to inspire wonder and help students build confidence.
+Former Mathcounts participant turned board member, Cindy Spencer, PE, Civil Engineer, utilizes the program to inspire and help students build confidence.

 “I first became involved with Mathcounts as a 7th and 8th-grade student.
 The program challenged me to do my best and helped build the confidence I needed to tackle more complex problems,” says Spencer.
 “If I can help others have that same experience, then I feel I’ve achieved something important.”

 For over 30 years, Mathcounts has worked to empower middle school students nationwide to reach their full mathematics potential through enriching, extracurricular activities.
 At its core, the program builds problem-solving skills through four levels of competition in which students compete alongside and against their peers.
-This year marks Spencer’s fifth year on the Central Iowa Chapter Mathcounts board.
+This year marks Spencer’s seventh year on the Central Iowa Chapter Mathcounts board.